The Caledonian Canal

 Shore power units have been installed, and 24-hour security is provided.
 Customers holding long-term licenses - 3 months and over - may also visit other Scottish canals at no extra charge.

 The Helix Project

-From 2013, visitors to the Falkirk Wheel will also be able to enjoy The Helix.
-This new outdoor recreational area is filled with woodland and parks, a watersports lagoon, pathways, cycleways and the hugely anticipated 30-metre-high landmark sculptures of the mythical water spirits, The Kelpies.
+Visitors to the Falkirk Wheel will also be able to enjoy The Helix.
+This new outdoor recreational area is filled with woodland and parks, a watersports lagoon, pathways, cycleways and the spectacular 30-metre-high landmark sculptures of the mythical water spirits, The Kelpies.

 The Union Canal

 The Union Canal runs for a little over 30 miles from central Edinburgh to the amazing Falkirk Wheel where it links with the Forth & Clyde.

 Famous landmarks on the canal include the Avon, Almond and Slateford Aqueducts which are amongst the finest in Britain.